dlt-hub/dlt/docs/website/docs/getting-started.md

 pip install -U dlt
 ```

-Command above installs (or upgrades) library core, in example below we use DuckDB as a destination so let's add a `duckdb` dependency:
+The command above installs (or upgrades) the library core, in the example below we use DuckDB as a destination so let's add a `duckdb` dependency:

 ```bash
 pip install "dlt[duckdb]"
 ```

 :::tip
-Use clean virtual environment for your experiments!
+Use a clean virtual environment for your experiments!
 Here are [detailed instructions](reference/installation).

 Make sure that your `dlt` version is **0.3.15** or above.
 Check it in the terminal with `dlt --version`.
 :::